Flying Cars Coming Out For 2014. To fly or drive the PAL-V-One, the future drivers (or pilots) will need between 20 and 30 hours of flying lessons.

 The first flight test was successful.
 The success of the flight was confirmed to the AFP by the University of Delft and the national aerospace laboratory, which developed the device in collaboration with engineers from PAL-V. With it, the company seeks to show that you can achieve the creation of a vehicle that meets the travel regulations on land and air.
 However, the PAL will need 541 feet for takeoff, and a 98-foot track for landing.

 PAL-V One FLying Car On Land.
-It is expected that the prototype becomes a model that comes into production.
+It is expected that the prototype will become a model that comes into production.
 The first deliveries would be made in 2014 for an estimated price of $325,000 to $390,000.

 THE TRANSITION by TERRAFUGIA